- Application Available: Second week in September

 - Architecture Track II to Community & Regional Planning

 - Students interested in pursuing both degrees shall meet with advisors to begin discussion and to go over the suggested curriculum and how it can be adapted to their existing skills and knowledge.
-If admitted to and pursuing the MArch first, meet with the Department of Architecture program manager and then meet with the program manager of the second major.
-If admitted to and pursuing the MIArch or the MLA program first, meet with the Interior Architecture or Landscape Architecture program manager first and then meet with the Department of Architecture program manager.
-Program managers from both majors will need to provide advice and coordinate progress.
+Program managers from both majors will need to give approval, provide advice, and coordinate progress.
 If the program managers approve the concurrent degree request, students will then meet with the School of Architecture & Environment advisor.

-- Students need to request a concurrent application appointment with the admissions coordinator for guidance in submitting the additional admission applications.
-Note: A new UO Graduate Application and a new SlideRoom Departmental Application must be submitted prior to the term that the concurrent degree would start in order to officially apply to the additional major.
+Note: A new UO Graduate Application must be submitted prior to the term that the concurrent degree would start in order to officially apply to the additional major.
 Students who are interested in pursuing this program are encouraged to apply for their concurrent degree during the spring term of their first year, so that they can get familiar with the academic climate and requirements of the master’s curriculum in their second discipline.

 - The Declaration of Concurrent Degrees form must be completed, printed, signed, and submitted to the Manager of Student Services in the School of Architecture & Environment, who will forward it to the Graduate School—ideally as soon as the student has been admitted to both programs, but no later than three terms prior to the term in which the student would complete either or both degrees.
 Visit the Graduate School's Academic Forms page to download the Declaration of Concurrent Degrees form.